moritzfalke/fotobox/README.md

-# photobox
+# fotobox
-photobox for NdA and Sommerfest
+fotobox for NdA and Sommerfest